pzemtsov/pzemtsov.github.io/_posts/2014-11-14-lambdas-and-other-callbacks-in-java.md

     class Lambda$Test_Lambda_Capture_2:  3352 3350 3350; sum = -862057044000000

 Suddenly two of the lambda versions run fast, and the ordinary lambda even runs faster than a direct loop test!
-`Static_Ferlection` is somehow important.
+`Static_Reflection` is somehow important.
 If we comment it out, we get

     # java  Lambda
     class Lambda$Test_Direct:  577 517 517; sum = -862057044000000